HarshaAbeyvickrama/Infine/README.md

 ### Spreadsheet setup

 1. Make of copy of the spreadsheet <a href="" class="button primary">here</a>.
-It already contains the Apps Script code from this repository.
+It already contains the Apps Script code from this Infinesitory.
 2. Change the name of the Project to aything you want.

 ### YouTube Advanced Service setup